enasequence/read_docs/submit/reads/interactive.rst

 Once you are satisfied that your spreadsheet content is complete, save the file and move on to the final step.

-Step C: Submit The Template Spreadsheet
+Step 3: Submit The Template Spreadsheet
 =======================================